techlore/channel-content/README.md

 ## Who Are We?

-[*Henry*](https://hen.omg.lol/) - Runner, coach, artist, musician, book nerd, & privacy advocate.
+[*Henry*](https://henryfisher.tech/) - Runner, coach, artist, musician, book nerd, & privacy advocate.
 Owner of Techlore.

-[*Tori*](https://tori.omg.lol/) - Coffee addict, bookworm, writer, productivity nerd, privacy advocate, and perpetually contemplating existence.

 [*Jonah*](https://www.jonaharagon.com/) - Technology educator, writer, community expert, gamer (of the tabletop variety), and resident self-hosting shill.

-[*Suzie*](https://suzie.omg.lol) - Gamer, wannabe tech nerd, anime enthusiast, manga and book lover, partner that Nate Bartram always talks about.

 ## Where Do We Post Content?